cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 :::

 :::warning Note
-In the current version, we collect these metrics only for Apache (NOT for LiteSpeed, Nginx, etc..)
+In the current version, we collect these metrics only for Apache (NOT for LiteSpeed, Nginx, etc.).
+The charts will be empty for LiteSpeed, Nginx, etc..
 :::

 #### MySQL queries